swcarpentry/training-course/_submissions/round-06/2/2013-09-07-assessment-questions-bash-command-line.md

 ---
 1) Novice vs. competent practitioner

 If I want to know what flag options a bash command has (i.e. ls), I should search the man page.
-Which of these is the program that runs when you issue the command &#8220;man ls&#8221;?
+Which of these is the program that runs when you issue the command "man ls"?

 (a) more